M. Kontsevich's graph complexes and universal structures on graded symplectic manifolds: Stable structures on graded manifolds

 In other words, we will introduce a tower of representations $\Gra_d\hookrightarrow \End_{\fonc{\V}}$ with $\V$ an arbitrary $\NP$-manifold of degree $n$, such that $d=n+1$.
 This tower of morphism of operads will in turn induce a tower of injective morphisms of dg Lie algebras $\fGC_d\hookrightarrow\CE(\Tpolyn)$.
-Cochains in the image of this map will be called {\it universal} and results from the cohomology of $\fGC_d$ (as recalled in Section \ref{section:Cohomology of the full graph complex}) will allow to classify universal structures on $\NP$-manifolds.
+Cochains in the image of this map will be called {\it stable} and results from the cohomology of $\fGC_d$ (as recalled in Section \ref{section:Cohomology of the full graph complex}) will allow to classify stable structures on $\NP$-manifolds.